rocket-pool/RPIPs/RPIPs/RPIP-46.md

   - While we have a heuristic to increase incentives for vote-eligible RPL, it may not move as fast as the market
   - RP allows for node operation with a separate RPL and ETH provider; this may limit the desired alignment of the voter
 - Vote-eligibility may not be a strong proxy for "active voters"
-  - The incentives describe only incentivize staking vote-eligible RPL
+  - The incentives are purely for staking vote-eligible RPL, not actual voting
   - It will be important to supervise how much of the vote-eligible RPL is actually voting and/or delegating
     - There was some discussion around incentivizing voting more directly, but (a) they were complicated and (b) there's a fear that while voting can be incentivized, _informed/thoughtful_ voting cannot